smissaertj/secretly/README.md

-# secretly
+# Secretly
+## Developers Institute - Hackathon #2
-A web application that will allow a user to send ecnrypted messages to a 3rd party.
+A VueJS / Flask web application to send encrypted messages to a 3rd party.